BadPingHere/badping.tech/README.md

 ## Download

-You can [download](https://github.com/BadPingHere/badping.live/releases/latest) the latest installable version of badping.live for Windows, macOS and Linux.
+You can [download](https://github.com/BadPingHere/badping.tech/releases/latest) the latest installable version of badping.tech for Windows, macOS and Linux.

 ## To-Do